-Capabilities experienced personnel; from customers;
+Capabilities

-2. Standard none appealing

-High market share and brand

-recognition; 3.
-High production, Operational

-3. Good relationship with all

-stakeholders; 4.
-Ageing Plant & Machinery and

-,

-4. Strong asset base; Obsolete/inadequate

-5. A rich experience in the

-.
-5. Inability to service market

-technology industries; demands;

-6. Human resources structural

-of products suitable for the and capacity inadequacies;

-market; 7.
-Aging workforce;

-7. Trusted brand name with a 8.
-Unable to attract qualified

-reputation of providing quality professionals in ICT security;

-and affordable housing; 9.
-Custody of land without titles;

-8. Quality housing sets NHC 10.
-Internal cash flow constraints

-apart from other housing and budgetary constraints;

-11. Frequent stock outs on EPS

-competitive player in the -

-market and attracts potential -

-home buyers and tenants.

-nome buyers and tenants.
+- experienced personnel; - 10.
+EPS Product acceptability, High market share and brand recognition; - 11.
+Good relationship with all stakeholders; - 12.
+Strong asset base; - 13.A rich experience in the housing and building technology industries; - 14.
+Having and extended variety of products suitable for the market; - 15.
+Trusted brand name with a reputation of providing quality and affordable housing; - 16.
+Quality housing sets NHC apart from other housing providers, making it a competitive player in the market and attracts potential home buyers and tenants.